Palmdale, California: Palmenthal, 1886–1913

-By the 1890s (soon after the last of the indigenous antelopes, which the valley was named after, had died), farming families continued to migrate to Palmenthal and nearby Harold to grow grain and fruit.
-However, most of these settlers were unfamiliar with farming in a desert climate, so when the drought years occurred, most abandoned their settlement.
+By the 1890s (soon after the last of the indigenous antelopes, which the valley was named after, had been hunted to extinction), farming families continued to migrate to Palmenthal and nearby Harold to grow grain and fruit.
+Most of these settlers were unfamiliar with farming in a desert climate, so when the drought years occurred, most abandoned their settlement.

 By 1899, only one family was left in the original village.
-The rest of the settlers, including the post office, moved closer to the Southern Pacific railroad tracks.
-This new community was renamed Palmdale and was located where the present day civic center is.
+The rest of the settlers, along with the post office, moved closer to the Southern Pacific railroad tracks.
+This new community was renamed Palmdale and was located where the present-day civic center is.
 A railroad station was built along the tracks there.
 This railroad was operated by Southern Pacific and traveled between Los Angeles and San Francisco.
 The Wells Fargo stagecoach line that ran between San Francisco and New Orleans stopped there as well.

-The only remaining pieces of evidence of the original settlements of Palmenthal and Harold are the old Palmdale Pioneer cemetery located on the northeast corner of Avenue S and 20th Street East, recently acquired and restored by the city as part of a future historical park, and the old schoolhouse now relocated to McAdam Park.
+The only remaining pieces of evidence of the original settlements of Palmenthal and Harold are the old Palmdale Pioneer cemetery located on the northeast corner of Avenue S and 20th Street East, acquired and restored by the city as part of a future historical park, and the old schoolhouse, now relocated to McAdam Park.

+Palmdale's modern development commenced in the mid-1800s due to the influence of the gold rush, cattle ranching, the introduction of stagecoaches, and the establishment of the Southern Pacific Railroad line in 1876.
+Significant population expansion only took place after the completion of the California aqueduct in 1913, drawing in a considerable influx of farmers.

 First two decades of the Town of Palmdale, 1913–1933

-As the population of Palmdale began to increase after relocation, water became scarce, until November 5, 1913 when the California – Los Angeles Aqueduct system was completed by William Mulholland, bringing water from the Owens Valley into Los Angeles County.
+As the population of Palmdale began to increase after relocation, water became scarce, until November 5, 1913, when the California – Los Angeles Aqueduct system was completed by William Mulholland, bringing water from the Owens Valley into Los Angeles County.
 During this period, crops of apples, pears and alfalfa became plentiful.

 In 1915, Palmdale's first newspaper, the Palmdale Post, was published.
 Today it is called the Antelope Valley Press.

 In 1921, the first major motor vehicle link between Palmdale and Los Angeles was completed, Mint Canyon/Lancaster Road, later designated U.S. Route 6.
 Completion of this road caused the local agricultural industry to flourish and was the first major step towards defining the metropolis that exists today.
 Presently this road is known as Sierra Highway.

 In 1924, the Little Rock Dam and the Harold Reservoir, present day Lake Palmdale, were constructed to assist the agricultural industry and have enough water to serve the growing communities.